-- (A) The size, physical conditions, and other attributes of any area proposed to be rezoned; - (B) The benefits and detriments to the landowners, the neighbors, and the surrounding community; - The relationship between the current actual and permissible development and the development permissible under the proposed zoning map amendment; - (D) Why the action taken is in the public interest; and - (E) Any changed conditions warranting the amendment. - the Board of Commissioners was aware and considered the Planning Board's recommendations and relevant portions of applicable county-adopted plans. - Approval of a zoning map amendment inconsistent with the Future Land Use Map is not effective until review and approval required pursuant to GS 113A-110 is complete.
+- (A) The size, physical conditions, and other attributes of any area proposed to be rezoned; - (B) The benefits and detriments to the landowners, the neighbors, and the surrounding community; - The relationship between the current actual and permissible development and the development permissible under the proposed zoning map amendment; - (D) Why the action taken is in the public interest; and - (E) Any changed conditions warranting the amendment. - The meeting minutes must state that at the time of decision the Board of Commissioners was aware and considered the Planning Board's recommendations and relevant portions of applicable county-adopted plans. - Approval of a zoning map amendment inconsistent with the Future Land Use Map is not effective until review and approval required pursuant to GS 113A-110 is complete.